ordina-jworks/NodeSimpleServer/README.md

 - Johnny-five robotics framework
 - Regular Serial communication

-While each method has it advantages and disadvantages it is up to the developer to choose which method he uses.
+While each method has it advantages and disadvantages it is up to the developer to choose which method he/she uses.
 Both methods extend a base Arduino class that provides basic functionality and should allow for easier code portability.

 The Arduino implementations rely on a Scenario to be provided that contains the actual logic to interact with the Arduino.
-The Arduino implementations itself are merely an adapter to provide communication.
+The Arduino implementations themselves are merely an adapter to provide communication.
 The Scenario provides the actual logic.

 There are two example Scenarios.
 One for Johnny-Five (The BlinkScenario) and one for regular Serial (The PingScenario), consult these examples when making new Scenarios.